dat3Cph/material/flow2/javaDD/ClassExercises.md

 ## 2. Functional Programming

-Implement the following methods using lambda expressions (First create the appropriate functional interfaces: `MyTransformingType` and `MyValidatingType`):
+Implement the following methods using lambda expressions (First create the appropriate functional interfaces: `MyTransformingType` and `MyValidatingType`).
+You should provide each inteface with a single method that is appropriate for the task.

+Create the following 2 methods that use the functional interfaces, to perform map and filter operations on an array of integers:

 - `int[] map(int[] a, MyTransformingType op)`
 - `int[] filter(int[] a, MyValidatingType op)`

+When running the above map and filter methods, you should provide them with an integer array and a lambda expression that performs the map or filter operation.
+For example, to double all the values in an array, you would call the map method like this:

 Check hints for how the [map](./ExerciseHints.md#the-map-function) and [filter](./ExerciseHints.md#the-filter-function) methods work.